maurice-freitag/JsonTypeDefinition/README.md

 When defining the models it is important to design them around the limitations that come with a _portable_, _consumer agnostic_ type definition.

 Some commonly used .NET types are currently not supported, including `System.TimeSpan`.
 Imagine what would happen if you were to create a JTD from a time span object.
 RFC 8927 does not define a fitting primitive type that could be used (`timestamp` is more akin to `System.DateTimeOffset`) as there is no universally agreed upon way to describe durations.
-10 minutes could be described as `00:10:00`, `PM10` (RFC ...
-TODO), `3600` (in seconds), etc. There would be no way for consumers of the JTD to know which notation to use.
+10 minutes could be described as `00:10:00`, `PT10M` (ISO 8601), `3600` (in seconds), etc. There would be no way for consumers of the JTD to know which notation to use.
 Instead you're encouraged to work around these limitations for example by replacing
 ```cs
 public TimeSpan TimeToLive { get; set; }
 ```